-- · Major beneficial shareholders page 91. - Share capital of the company page 73.
+- Major beneficial shareholders page 91.

+- Share capital of the company page 72.

+- Directors' interest in securities page 45.

 DIRECTORS' RESPONSIBILITY STATEMENT

 The directors, whose names appear on pages 14 to 15 of the integrated annual report of which this notice forms part, collectively and individually accept full responsibility for the accuracy of the information pertaining to this special resolution and certify that, to the best of their knowledge and belief, there are no facts that have been omitted which would make any statement false or misleading, and that all reasonable enquiries to ascertain such facts have been made and that the special resolution contains all required information.